Best Arizona Kinship Care Guide for Emergency Placement

 Jacob's Law: The 72-Hour Assessment

-The number to call: (602) 633-0763 — this is the DCS hotline.
-Ask for the caseworker assigned to the child's case and identify yourself as a relative who is available for placement.
-If you do not know the caseworker's name, provide the child's name and your relationship.
-Jacob's Law does not guarantee that the child will be placed with you — DCS makes that determination based on the child's best interest — but it guarantees that you will be assessed as an option.
+The number to call: (602) 633-0763 — call Integrated Rapid Response if the assessment team has not contacted you.
+Jacob's Law does not guarantee that the child will be placed with you — DCS makes that determination based on the child's best interest.

 Jacob's Law exists because kinship placements were historically delayed by bureaucratic process.
 Relatives were willing and available, but DCS did not contact them in time, and children were placed in non-relative foster homes by default.
 The law creates a time-bound obligation for DCS to evaluate family options early.